-As blog followers know, I sold my small business in 2015 and moved to Seattle for grad school.
-I rented rooms for my first term, then fell in love with the tiny, tiny apartments in an old, old apartment building near downtown, despite the fact that my first google of the apartment name returned this unsettling auto-suggest:
+As faithful blog followers know, I sold my small business in 2015 and moved to Seattle for grad school.
+I rented rooms for my first term, then fell in love with the tiny, tiny apartments in a 100-year-old apartment building in downtown, despite the fact that my first google of the apartment name returned this unsettling auto-suggest:

 Click Thumbnail for Slideshow- Or Keep Scrolling for Full Descriptions